ianarawjo/ChainForge/README.md

 - **Model settings**: Change settings for individual models, so one can test across the same model with different settings
 - **Compare across response batches**: Run an evaluator over all N responses generated for each prompt, to measure factors like variability or parseability (e.g., how many code outputs pass a basic smell test?)
 - **Collapse nodes**: Nodes should be collapseable, to save screen space.
-- **LMQL node**: Support for prompt pipelines that involve LMQL code, esp. inspecting masked response variables.
+- **LMQL and Microsoft guidance nodes**: Support for prompt pipelines that involve LMQL and {{guidance}} code, esp. inspecting masked response variables.
 - **AI assistance for prompt engineering**: Spur creative ideas and quickly iterate on variations of prompts through interaction with GPT4.
 - **Compare fine-tuned to base models**: Beyond comparing between different models like Alpaca and ChatGPT, support comparison between versions of the same model (e.g., a base model and a fine-tuned one).
 Helper users detect where fine-tuning resulted in any 'breaking changes' elsewhere.
 - **Export prompt chains to well-known APIs**: In the future, export a chain (in part) to a programming API like LangChain.
 - **Dark mode**: A dark mode theme
 - **Compare across chains**: If a system prompt, or another ‘shared prompt’, is used *across* chains C1 C2 etc, how does changing it affect all downstream events?

+See a feature you'd like that isn't here?
+Open an [Issue](https://github.com/ianarawjo/ChainForge/issues).

 ## Inspiration and Links